dynup/kpatch/README.md

 - Patches which modify functions in vdso are not supported.
 These run in user-space and ftrace can't hook them.

+- Patches which modify functions that are missing a `fentry` call are not supported.
+This includes any `lib-y` targets that are archived into a `lib.a` library for later linking (for example, `lib/string.o`).

 - Some incompatibilities currently exist between kpatch and usage of ftrace and kprobes.
 See the Frequently Asked Questions section for more details.